Delhi government will not allow Rohingyas to settle in the city, says Manish Sisodia

 A statement from the home ministry said that “illegal foreigners” should be kept in detention centres according to the law.
 The ministry directed the Delhi government to designate the location where the refugees were staying as a detention centre.
 On Wednesday evening, Puri tweeted the home ministry’s statement saying that it was the correct position on the matter.

-Hindutva supports claim that the members of the persecuted Muslim minority are illegal infiltrators who often commit violent crimes.
+Hindutva supporters claim that the members of the persecuted Muslim minority are illegal infiltrators who often commit violent crimes.
 However, there is no evidence to back these claims.

 At a press conference later, Sisodia accused the Bharatiya Janata Party-led Union government of “conspiring to illegally settle” the refugees, PTI reported.